h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 1. **Euclidean Distance Method**:
    - We calculated the mean vectors for each species: $\boldsymbol{\mu}^{(A)} = \begin{bmatrix} 3.33 \\ 1.67 \end{bmatrix}$ and $\boldsymbol{\mu}^{(B)} = \begin{bmatrix} 8.00 \\ 3.67 \end{bmatrix}$
    - The distances from the new flower to each mean were: $d(\mathbf{x}_{\text{new}}, \boldsymbol{\mu}^{(A)}) = 2.87$ and $d(\mathbf{x}_{\text{new}}, \boldsymbol{\mu}^{(B)}) = 3.02$
+   - With equal priors, this method classified the new flower as Species A (since 2.87 < 3.02)
    - With unequal priors (Species B is three times more common), this method classified the new flower as Species B with 55% confidence

 2. **Multivariate Gaussian PDF Method**:
    - We calculated both mean vectors and covariance matrices: $\boldsymbol{\Sigma}^{(A)} = \begin{bmatrix} 0.333 & 0.167 \\ 0.167 & 0.333 \end{bmatrix}$ and $\boldsymbol{\Sigma}^{(B)} = \begin{bmatrix} 1.000 & 0.000 \\ 0.000 & 0.333 \end{bmatrix}$
    - The PDF values for the new flower were: $p(\mathbf{x}_{\text{new}}|\text{Species A}) = 0.0000950$ and $p(\mathbf{x}_{\text{new}}|\text{Species B}) = 0.0025922$
+   - With equal priors, this method classified the new flower as Species B (as the PDF for B is about 27 times higher)
    - With unequal priors, this method classified the new flower as Species B with 99% confidence

 When we incorporated the unequal prior probabilities (Species B being three times more common), the classification from the Euclidean distance method changed from Species A to Species B, though with moderate confidence (55%).
 For the Gaussian PDF method, the classification remained Species B but with even higher confidence (99%).